PrivacyLast updated · June 2026

 Everything you enter into Safra (trips, expenses, budgets, receipts, documents, travel companions) is stored in a database on your device.
 Only on your device.

-We do not have a backend.
-We do not have servers that store user data.
 There is no Safra account.
 There is nothing for us to breach, subpoena, or sell.

 • Your data is sent to your personal cloud account, not ours